The Mystery of the Hidden Light

 By trying to extinguish the light of Torah, he hoped to snuff out the spiritual light and life of God’s people, which is rooted in His Word.
 It is also important to note that there are five books that form the foundation of the New Testament, the four Gospels and the Book of Acts.
 When we diligently study and wrestle with the Torah and the Brit Hadasha, the New Covenant, we experience His Spiritual light!
 Torah is literally and spiritually “a lamp unto my feet, and a light unto my path” (Psa 119:5).
 The Hanukkah lights are a call to get light through a radical re-dedication of our lives to seek His presence and the study of His word!

-The first place was the Torah, and the second place was in the Messiah.
-It should be of no surprise but important to note that Jewish tradition clearly makes this connection.
+The second place that the Lord hid His divine light was in the Messiah.
+It should be of no surprise but important to note that Jewish tradition clearly makes this connection:

-It is written, “And God saw the light that it is good.”
+What special divine light is the Jewish people yearning for?
+For the light of the Messiah, as it is written, “And God saw the light that it is good.”
 This teaches us that God foresaw Messiah and his activities even before the creation of the world.
+Pesikta Rabati ch.
+37

 The New Covenant stands in agreement with these texts and elaborates even further:

 The Hanukkah miracle of the oil burning for eight days is meant to allude to this reality!
-Antiochus who named himself Ephinanes, god manifest, tried to place himself and his laws in the Lord’s rightful place—but in the end he was extinguished while the Torah and Israel has not only survived, but thrived!
+Antiochus who named himself Ephinanes, god manifest, tried to place himself and his laws in the Lord’s rightful place.
+But in the end, he was extinguished while the Torah and Israel have not only survived but have thrived!

 There is also a deeper connection between the divine light and Hanukkah.
-During Hanukkah we light 36 candles in total over the eight nights (not including the ‘smash’ which is technically not part of the miracle).
-36 is the exact number of hours that the primordial divine light of creation shone for 26 hours.
-Twelve hours a day, for three days.
+During Hanukkah, we light 36 candles in total over the eight nights (not including the smash which is technically not part of the miracle).
+36 is the exact number of hours that the primordial divine light of creation shone for thirty-six hours- 12 hours a day for three days.